gckeller/pls-website/hakyll/pages/00-home.md

 makes computational calculi and programming languages derived from these calculi an integral part of our work.
 Hence, much of our attention is focused on functional programming, which is the most successful programming paradigm founded on a rigorous mathematical discipline.
-It's foundation, the lambda calculus, has an elegant computational theory and is arguably the smallest universal programming language.
-As such, the lambda calculus is also crucial to understand the properties of language paradigms other functional programming.
+Its foundation, the lambda calculus, has an elegant computational theory and is arguably the smallest universal programming language.
+As such, the lambda calculus is also crucial to understand the properties of language paradigms other than functional programming.
 We apply insights derived from foundational studies to areas that span programming language design, compilers, parallel and high-performance computing, and computer security.
 Within UNSW, we cooperate with the CORG group (programming language implementations, compiler optimisations and dynamic compilation).
-Moreover, we are involved in the ERTOS (Embedded, Real-Time and Operating Systems) program of NICTA.
+Moreover, we are involved in the Trustworthy Systems project with the Software Systems Research Group at NICTA.
 We collaborate with a number of international partners, including close work with the GHC team at Microsoft Research Cambridge.